effektif/admin-docs/docs/update-notes.rst

 #.
 Uninstall MongoDB 3.2.x, but ensure you don't delete the data directory and configuration file of your database as well as the backup!
 #.
 Install MongoDB 3.4.x.

-	* You can find a suitable version for your OS in the MongoDB download center: https://www.mongodb.com/download-center
+	* You can find a suitable version for your operating system in the MongoDB download center: https://www.mongodb.com/download-center

 #. *Windows only:* Open the command line ``cmd`` with administrative privileges and execute the following command.
-Make sure to use absolute paths and replace them with the matching ones on your system.
+Make sure to use absolute paths and replace them with the matching paths on your system.

     * ``C:\MongoDB\bin\mongod.exe --config C:\MongoDB\mongod.cfg --install``
     * The referenced configuration file is the one you have created previously for the old version of MongoDB and should still be in the same location.

 #.
 Start the new MongoDB instance.
 #.
-Enable new functionality for version 3.4 by executing the following command on command line
+Enable new functionality for version 3.4 by executing the following command on the command line.

 Windows
 ~~~~~~~